Make Your Next Trip Extraordinary

 Best Times to Go

-February and March is an especially good time to be in the Turks and Caicos, since that’s when you’re most likely to see humpback whales, which are otherwise quite rare in the Caribbean.
-But just off Grand Turk there’s a kind of whale highway about 300 yards from the shoreline where the ocean plunges 7,000 feet—you can see and hear the humpbacks as they pass through this trench on their annual migration.
-The Turks and Caicos are a particularly good destination for young children, who need easy access into and out of the ocean.(The Turks and Caicos are also a good choice in summer, since these islands are considered out of the hurricane belt, but the whales are long gone by then.)
+February and March is especially good for Turks and Caicos, since that’s when you’re most likely to see humpback whales.
+These are otherwise quite rare in the Caribbean, but just off Grand Turk there’s a kind of whale highway where the ocean plunges 7,000 feet—you can see and hear the humpbacks as they pass through this trench on their annual migration.
+(Turks and Caicos is also a good choice in summer, since these islands are considered to be out of the hurricane belt, but the whales are long gone by then.)

-Best Time of Day to Dive
+Best Times of Day to Dive

 Biggest Rookie Mistakes